neostalgic/inkatlas-utils/README.md

-# Inkatlas UV Bounds Generator
+# Inkatlas Utils

-This plugin generates the `parts` array required to create inkAtlas files in Wolvenkit.
-Rather than manually calculating the bounds of each icon on an inkAtlas sheet, this plugin will do so using layers in Photoshop.
+This is a photoshop plugin that assists in the creation of texture maps in Cyberpunk.
+Users can keep track of each icon/texture in a seperate named layer and automatically generate an `.inkatlas` file from it.
+Additionally, a "fitting" feature which automatically moves layers to optimize space in the texture map is available.
+After the icons/textures have been fitted, `.inkatlas` mappings can be generated off of them.
+Since these mappings use UV coordinates, the file can then be upscaled/downscaled so long as the aspect ratio is maintained.

-The output may look something like this:
+The texture mapping output may look something like this:
 ```json
 [
   {